Do your eyes water on windy days? Are you always stuffy when it rains? You're not alone. Weather is a common allergy trigger.

 - Rainy or humid days.
 Moisture makes mold grow, both inside and out.
 Dust mites also thrive in humid air.
 However, if you're allergic to pollen, humid or damp days are good.
 The moisture weighs down the pollen, keeping it on the ground.

 - Cold air.
 Many people with allergic asthma find cold air a trigger -- especially when exercising outside.
-It shocks the airways, causing a coughing fit.
+It impacts the airways, causing a coughing fit.

 - Heat.
 Air pollution is worst on hot summer days.
 Ozone and smog in the air can be a serious trigger for people with allergic asthma.